Poojachavan-hub/PoojaChavanDevops/README.md

 ---

-### 👩‍💼 Leadership Snapshot

-**CEO & Director of Marketing (2019–2021)**
-- Launched and scaled an e-commerce business
-- Led a team of 15 marketers across multiple product categories
+### 🌟 Additional Highlights

+- Built and managed a 15-member marketing team for a successful online sales initiative
-- Ranked in the top 5 nationally for sales in Year 1
+- Achieved top 5 national rank in product-based sales within a year
-- Executed digital marketing campaigns and optimized operations
-- Built foundational business workflows — now reflected in my DevOps process thinking
+- Delivered customer-facing solutions with a focus on scalability, usability, and performance
+- Continuously learning, building, and optimizing cloud-native architectures

 ---